Korviaaslax – Chapter Fifteen

 “What.”
 Rikita read it as five miles wide, ten deep, four high.
 It made no sense.

 “JUu,” Kor sent her Co-Com and continued at quarter maximum thrust toward a trillion square kilometers of displaced space posing as where Pauline was located.
+In the cool confines of Ra Zor’s bridge, Kor began to sweat.

 “Okay,” Riki relaxed.
 Unless there had been a coup d’etat in Cataria, the ship-city looming larger by the second before them had to be another JUu wonder.
 This is how JUu played with her favorite humans.
 “She does not do anything small for her Luna born friend.”

 Kor chuckled, releasing tensions.
 “Not in my experience so far.”
+Yes, she thought.
+This is what JUumara would do for Pauli.

 They exchanged smiles across their consoles and prepared to begin the slow down.
 “Kor to Trixy and Splendid One.
 Prepare to approach and maintain relative stop.”